Sundrew2013/DATA-ANALYSIS-PROJECT-ON-EXCEL/README.md

 ### DATASET DESCRIPTION
 The dataset contains information scraped from Amazon product pages, including:
-•  Product details: name, category, price, discount, and ratings
+•  Product details: name, category, price, discount, and ratings.
-•  Customer engagement: user reviews, titles, and content
+•  Customer engagement: user reviews, titles, and content.
-•  Each row represents a unique product, with aggregated reviewer data stored as comma-separated values
+•  Each row represents a unique product, with aggregated reviewer data stored as comma-separated values.

+### ANALYSIS TASKS

+Use pivot tables and calculated columns where necessary to answer the following:

+1. What is the average discount percentage by product category?